 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In North Carolina, youth in juvenile court have the right to counsel in all proceedings.
 N.C.
 Gen. Stat.
 Ann. § 7B-2000(a).
-If counsel has not been retained for a child, counsel shall be appointed in any proceeding alleging the child is “(i) delinquent or (ii) in contempt of court when alleged or adjudicated to be undisciplined.”
+If counsel has not been retained for a child, counsel shall be appointed by the Office of Indigent Defense Services in any proceeding alleging the child is “(i) delinquent or (ii) in contempt of court when alleged or adjudicated to be undisciplined.”
 N.C.
 Gen. Stat.
 Ann. § 7B-2000(a).
-“At the probable cause hearing the juvenile shall be represented by counsel.”
+“At the probable cause hearing: the juvenile shall be represented by counsel.”
 N.C.
 Gen. Stat.
 Ann. § 7B-2202(b)(2).

 Determination of Indigence